-Ekiti APC to Fayose: Account for N400m earmarked for Ado-Akure road – The Sun Nigeria
+Ekiti APC to Fayose: Account for N400m earmarked for Ado-Akure Road – The Sun Nigeria

 Priscilla Ediare, Ado-Ekiti

-The Ekiti State All Progressives Congress (APC), has called on former Governor Ayodele Fayose to stop castigating the Federal Government over the deplorable state of Ado-Akure highway.
+Ekiti State All Progressives Congress (APC) has called on former governor Ayodele Fayose to stop castigating the Federal Government over the deplorable state of Ado-Akure highway.

-A statement on Sunday by the APC’s Publicity Secretary, Hon Ade Ajayi, quoted the party as saying its reaction to Fayose’s statement about the deplorable condition of the road is that the former governor should be blamed for the poor state of the road.
+A statement, yesterday by Publicity Secretary, Ade Ajayi, quoted APC to have said in its reaction to Fayose’s statement about the deplorable condition of the road that the former governor should be blamed for the poor state of the road.

 Ajayi expressed worries over the former governor’s statement, challenging him to explain why the contractor handling the project was removed by him.

-“It was sad that Mr Fayose left almost all the state roads untouched and inflated the few road contracts and the flyover he constructed.

-“Before 2018, all the roads across the state were full of potholes which the present administration under the able and hard working Governor, Kayode Fayemi is busy fixing.”

-Responding, Fayose said the issue that should dominate the discourse should be about the deplorable condition of Ado–Akure road and not unfounded allegation about a missing N400 million.
+In his response, Fayose said the issue that should dominate discourse should be about the deplorable condition of Ado-Akure road and not unfounded allegation about a missing N400 million.

-Fayose added: “As per the allegation that somebody mismanaged funds, if they have any evidence that Ayo Fayose committed any financial infraction as governor, they should inform the EFCC chapter of their party.
+“As per the allegation that somebody mismanaged funds, if they have any evidence that Fayose committed any financial infraction as governor, they should inform the Economic and Financial Crimes Commission chapter of their party.

 “They are coming up with lies that somebody earmarked N400 million.
 If Fayemi earmarked N400 million, why didn’t he use the money to fix the road?
 He spent four years from 2010 to 2014, so for four years, all he could do was to earmark money.